guillaumemaka/realworld-starter-kit-go-gin/readme.md

 We've gone to great lengths to adhere to the **Go** community styleguides & best practices.

-For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.
+For more information on how this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 # How it works